LAKESIDE ALTERNATIVE PROGRAM

 Purpose: To enable juniors and seniors who are unsuccessful in the regular school setting to obtain a high school diploma or successfully transition back to their resident schools.

 Hours of operation: Monday – Friday: 8:30 - 2:30

 Calendar: The Garner-Hayfield/Ventura school calendar will be used, except that we will NOT dismiss early on Wednesdays for in service.
-On other 1 PM dismissals; i.e. vacations or holidays; the schedule will be adjusted for a 1 pm dismissal.
+On other 1 PM dismissals; i.e. vacations or holidays; the schedule will be adjusted for an early dismissal.

-Academic Standards: Students must meet their resident school’s graduation requirements, and will receive a resident school diploma upon successful completion of them.
+Academic Standards: Students must meet their resident school’s graduation requirements, and will receive a resident school diploma upon successful completion.
 Class placement and accessibility to after-school activities such as prom and dances are at the discretion of the resident district principal.

-Grading: A- 90; B- 80; C- 70.
-No work below 70% will be accepted for credit.
+Grading: A- 90; B- 80; C- 70; D- 60.
+No work below 60% will be accepted for credit.
 Pass/fail grading is at the sole discretion of the resident principal, and may or may not be known to the coordinator.

 Placement and Removal: Students are placed in Lakeside Alternative Program by their resident district high school’s principal.
 The principal will notify the Lakeside coordinator of requirements to be met for each student placed.
 Resident principals will determine what session(s) the student must attend (morning/afternoon) and may arrange mixed (regular high school and alternative program) schedules at the principal’s discretion.
 Removal of a student from Lakeside Alternative will only be done when, after sufficient collaboration among the coordinator, student, and principal; it is determined that the student will not be successful in the program.